Alexander-Anderson306/Poke-Doke-DB/README.md

 **The Pokémon card collection and inventory management software simulator.**

 ## Project Description:
-Poke-Doke is desktop application that allows users to collect, view, and manage virtual Pok´ emon trading cards.
+Poke-Doke is desktop application that allows users to collect, view, and manage virtual Pokémon trading cards.
 The system includes a graphical user interface built with JavaFX, a Java backend using Javalin to handle HTTP requests, and a MySQL database that stores users, cards, packs, and inventory data.
 The goal of the application is to simulate the experience of collecting Pok´ emon cards.
 Users can create an account, log in,